Linux perf Recipe

 (IBM Java) orjpackcore

-(Semeru) on it; for example:$JAVA/bin/jextract core*.dmp
+(Semeru) on it; for example:$JDK/bin/jpackcore core*.dmp

 data; replace$THREAD_DUMPS_DIR

-with the location where thread dumps were produced, and include the packed operating system core dump if produced:# perf archive # tar czvf diag_perf_$(hostname)_$(date +%Y%m%d_%H%M%S).tar.gz perf.data* diag_perfscript* diag_perfscript* perf.data.tar.bz2 /proc/kallsyms /boot/System.map-$(uname -r) /tmp/perf*map $THREAD_DUMPS_DIR/javacore*.txt $OS_CORE_DUMPS_DIR/core*.dmp.zip
+if a core dump was produced:# perf archive # tar czvf diag_perf_$(hostname)_$(date +%Y%m%d_%H%M%S).tar.gz perf.data* diag_perfscript* diag_perfscript* perf.data.tar.bz2 /proc/kallsyms /boot/System.map-$(uname -r) /tmp/perf*map $THREAD_DUMPS_DIR/javacore*.txt $OS_CORE_DUMPS_DIR/core*.dmp.zip

 - Upload